Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Technical details

 \subsection{Efficient FTLE calculation}

-From a technical standpoint, integrating a vast amount of Lagrangian tracers requires large computational efforts.
-Thus, we conduct an \textit{on-the-fly} numerical technique for the flowmap calculation based on the method provided by Finn and Apte \cite{FinnApte2013}.
-They suggest to compute the forward and backward flowmaps by a Lagrangian and a semi-Lagrangian scheme, respectively.
-The forward/Lagrangian scheme advects the passive tracers for an integration time $T$ according to the underlying velocity field as usual.
-These are then used for the forward flowmap construction $\bm{F}_{t_0}^{t_0+T}$.
-The backward/semi-Lagrangian scheme, introduced by Leung \cite{Leung2011}, is based on the solution of level set equations.
-For that, the backward flowmap $\bm{F}_{t_0}^{t_0-T}$ is constructed by tracking the \textit{takeoff coordinates} from an Eulerian grid.
+From a technical viewpoint, integrating larger amounts of Lagrangian tracers to sufficiently resolve a turbulent flow in space and time requires substantial computational resources.
+Thus, we utilize an efficient numerical technique, as suggested by \citet{FinnApte2013}, to simultaneously calculate the flowmap $\boldsymbol{F}_{t_0}^{t}$ forward and backward in time by employing a Lagrangian and a semi-Lagrangian scheme, respectively.
+The forward-in-time/Lagrangian scheme advects passive tracers for an integration time $T$ according to the underlying velocity field, which generate the forward-in-time flowmap, $\boldsymbol{F}_{t_0}^{t_0+T}$.
+The backward-in-time/semi-Lagrangian scheme, introduced by \citet{Leung2011}, is based on the solution of level-set equations and constructs the backward-in-time flowmap, $\boldsymbol{F}_{t_0}^{t_0-T}$, by tracking coordinates on an Eulerian grid.